arduino/docs-content/content/retired/06.getting-started-guides/ArduinoYun/ArduinoYun.md

 Due to continuous improvements and suggestions coming from both the OpenWrt community and the Arduino community, **version of OpenWrt-Yun installed on your Yún may be out of date**.
 Please check the [upgrade tutorial](http://arduino.cc/en/Tutorial/YunSysupgrade) and be sure you're running the latest version available.

-#### Python
+#### Python®

-An installation of Python 2.7 is included with OpenWrt-Yun, with which you can write applications or scripts.
-For more on Python, visit the [Python 2.7 documentation pages](http://docs.python.org/2/).
+An installation of Python® 2.7 is included with OpenWrt-Yun, with which you can write applications or scripts.
+For more on Python®, visit the [Python® 2.7 documentation pages](http://docs.python.org/2/).

-If you're getting started with Python for the first time, there are a number of excellent resources on-line. ["Learn Python the Hard Way"](http://learnpythonthehardway.org/book/) will cover everything you need to know to get up and running with your own scripts.
+If you're getting started with Python® for the first time, there are a number of excellent resources on-line. ["Learn Python® the Hard Way"](http://learnpythonthehardway.org/book/) will cover everything you need to know to get up and running with your own scripts.

 #### External storage on the Yún